Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How much life insurance costs after retirement

 Life insurance companies reserve their best rates for young, healthy applicants — so you’ll likely be charged higher rates as a senior.
 The tables below show how much you can expect to pay for coverage before and after you retire by coverage amount.

 |Age||Gender||$250,000 coverage||$500,000 coverage||$1,000,000 coverage|

 Types of life insurance to consider for retirement

 If you decide that life insurance after retirement is the right option for you, these policies might be the right fit:

-- Final expense insurance.
+- Burial insurance.
 As you pay off your debts and your children become independent, you may end up only needing insurance that covers end of life expenses — such as medical and funeral costs.
 Coverage is capped at small amounts, like $50,000.

 - Simplified issue life insurance.
 This policy skips the medical exam but requires you to fill out a health questionnaire.
 If you’re approved, you could get up t0 $100,00 in coverage that goes into effect within days.

 - Critical illness benefit rider.
 This add-on pays out a lump sum benefit if you suffer a covered critical illness, such as a stroke.

 - Long-term-care rider.
 This rider allows you to pull money from your death benefit to pay for a nursing home or other care expenses if you’re diagnosed as chronically ill.